ColoradoSchoolOfMines/wii-track/docs/design.rst

 picture, but ideally, we would trigger this picture when the package is put on the scale.

-..
-TODO: Jack: fill in details in the following paragraph

 The WiiFit board was connected over Bluetooth to one of our computers.
 We would have liked to make the Raspberry Pi communicate directly with the WiiFit board, but this was infeasible since the Raspberry Pi does not have Bluetooth capabilities.
 We used the `wiiboard`_ library to communicate with the WiiFit.
 It provided us with a constant stream of data consisting of four data points.
 Each data point gave the weight measurement for one of the four quadrants on the board.
 We sent this data directly to AWS using the |requests|_ library.

 .. _wiiboard: https://github.com/pierriko/wiiboard